-Students needing financial assistance encouraged are to complete an application well in advance of registration for the semester they wish to attend.
-The Financial Aid Needs Analysis Forms take 4-6 weeks to process.
+Students needing financial assistance are encouraged to complete an application well in advance of registration for the semester they wish to attend.
+The Financial Aid Needs Analysis Forms take 8 to 10 weeks to process.
 Early application allows the Financial Aid Office to prepare a realistic financial aid package.